HMAC-based one-time password

-HMAC-based one-time password (HOTP) is a one-time password (OTP) algorithm based upon a Hash-based Message Authentication Code (HMAC).
-When a client attempts to access a server, a challenge is sent by the destination server to the client.
-The client then computes a response which represents a one time password.
-This often forms part of multi-factor authentication protocols such as the Open Authentication initiative (OATH) challenge-response algorithm.
+HMAC-based one-time password (HOTP) is a one-time password (OTP) algorithm based on the hash-based message authentication code (HMAC) cryptographic algorithm and is a basis for the commonly used Time-based one-time password (TOTP) algorithm which extends upon it.
+The HOTP algorithm is a freely available open standard and often forms part of multi-factor authentication protocols such as the Open Authentication initiative (OATH) challenge-response algorithm..
+At setup time a client and server share a secret and other initialization settings.
+In future exchanges when a client attempts to access a server a challenge is sent from the server to the client and the client then uses the previously exchanged secret and computes a value (a one time password) to be used as the server's challenge response.

 HOTP was published as an informational IETF in December 2005, documenting the algorithm along with a Java implementation.
 Since then, the algorithm has been adopted by many companies worldwide (see below).
-The HOTP algorithm is a freely available open standard.

 Algorithm

 The HOTP algorithm provides a method of authentication by symmetric generation of human-readable passwords, or values, each used for only one authentication attempt.
-The one-time property leads directly from the single use of each counter value.
+The one-time property follows directly from the single use of each counter value.

-Parties intending to use HOTP must establish some parameters; typically these are specified by the authenticator, and either accepted or not by the authenticated entity:
+Parties intending to use HOTP must establish some initial parameters, which are typically specified by the authenticator, and either accepted or not by the authenticated entity: